 In celebration of National Native American Heritage Month, we're highlighting a few trail-blazing figures of American Indian history.
-If you’re one of our readers, you may recognize one of these individuals from Issue 15: A Native Story.
+If you’re one of our readers, you may recognize one of these individuals from our kids magazine Issue 15: A Native Story.
 The figures below made important contributions to the world of science, art, and language.
 There are many moments of Indigenous history to explore, and we hope you will be encouraged to learn more.

 Dr. Susan La Flesche Picotte (1865-1915)

 In 1889, Dr. Susan La Flesche Picotte made history by becoming the first American Indian doctor.
 Growing up on the Omaha Reservation, La Flesche learned the traditions of the Omaha people, including those of the medicine people and healers.
 At eight years old, she witnessed women die as they waited for the white agency doctor.
 The doctor never arrived.
 This childhood experience motivated La Flesche to begin a career in medicine to help those in need.